SFU-CMPT-372-Spring-2024-Group-24/CollabHub/README.md

 For instructions on setting up a development environment and getting started with CollabHub, please refer to [CONTRIBUTING.md](CONTRIBUTING.md).

+## Technical Implementation

+### User Authentication

+- Implemented a secure, session-based authentication system, and integrated with third-party authentication provider using OAuth 2.0

+### Admin Dashboard

+- Developed complex, role-based user interfaces and managed user permissions by introducing an administrative dashboard that allows for comprehensive management of users and projects.

+### Project and Task Management

+- Implemented CRUD operations using Express.js and Sequelize as the ORM for PostgreSQL to manage data.

+- Tasks within projects can be moved between lists (To Do, In Progress, Done) via a React-based drag-and-drop interface or a dropdown menu.

+### Role-based Access Control

+- Implemented role-based access control within projects, with roles such as Owner, Editor, and Viewer, each having different levels of privileges, from full project management to view-only access.

+### Real-time Communication

+- Integrated Socket.IO, a WebSocket library, to facilitate real-time, bidirectional communication between users for enhanced collaboration.

+### File Sharing and Previewing

+- Leveraged Google Cloud Storage, a cloud-based storage, for file sharing and uploading within projects, with a built-in React-based file previewer supporting various file types.

+### Search Capability

+- Enhanced user experience by implementing a robust search functionality that allows users to search for project-related entities, users, and other projects.
+This search functionality uses Sequelize's operators for case-insensitive and multi-field matching, providing efficient and flexible search options to users.

+### Other technical details

+- The application is deployed on a virtual machine instance using the Compute Engine service provided by Google Cloud Platform.
+The PostgreSQL database is hosted on Google Cloud SQL, and file storage is handled using a Google Cloud Storage bucket.

 ## Features

 ### User authentication